Viberate (VIB) Achieves Market Capitalization of $6.49 Million

-Viberate (CURRENCY:VIB) traded down 2.3% against the US dollar during the 1-day period ending at 7:00 AM Eastern on June 25th.
-One Viberate coin can now be bought for $0.0330 or 0.00000098 BTC on popular exchanges.
-During the last week, Viberate has traded 31.6% lower against the US dollar.
-Viberate has a total market capitalization of $6.49 million and $868,560.00 worth of Viberate was traded on exchanges in the last day.
+Viberate (CURRENCY:VIB) traded down 2.3% against the dollar during the 24-hour period ending at 7:00 AM E.T. on June 25th.
+During the last seven days, Viberate has traded down 31.6% against the dollar.
+One Viberate coin can currently be bought for approximately $0.0330 or 0.00000098 BTC on popular cryptocurrency exchanges.
+Viberate has a total market cap of $6.49 million and $868,560.00 worth of Viberate was traded on exchanges in the last 24 hours.

 - Chainlink (LINK) traded 1.9% lower against the dollar and now trades at $18.06 or 0.00053653 BTC.